 To tell you the truth, it’s neither.
 Nor is it any other dog breed you’re familiar with.
-In fact, purebred dogs are the unhealthiest variety of canine because we’ve bred them to emphasize attributes that we find cute or useful, while we’ve ignored the attributes that keep dogs healthy and fit for a life in our natural world.
+In fact, purebred dogs are the unhealthiest variety of canine because of the way they’ve been bred: We bred them to emphasize attributes that we find cute or useful, while we ignored the attributes that keep dogs healthy and fit for a life in our natural world.

 Humans began breeding dogs 14,000-17,000 years ago, but it’s only been in last few centuries that we developed most of the dog breeds we know today.
 And now, despite all belonging to the same species, Canis lupus familiaris, dogs come in all shapes, sizes, and colors.

 Along with their variety of visual characteristics, different purebred dog breeds harbor a host of health issues.
 Half of Cavalier King Charles Spaniels, for instance, develop heart disease by the time they’re five years old.
 Additionally, due to their large size, Great Danes often suffer from hip problems and arthritis, and their hearts aren’t strong enough to pump their blood through their bodies.

 Pugs and other breeds with flat noses have shortened nasal passages and a compressed upper respiratory system, which makes it hard for them to breathe.
 On top of that, they sometimes experience an odd problem called “reverse sneezing.”
 The dog’s throat muscles spasm, causing it to gasp loudly, its eyes to bulge, and its windpipe to narrow, making it even more difficult for the poor dog to breathe.